rsdoiel/antenna/planet.md

 date: 2025-05-21, from: United Nations, Top Stories

-Israel forces opened fire on a diplomatic delegation near the Jenin camp in the occupied West Bank on Wednesday, drawing condemnation from several governments and the UN.&nbsp;
+The UN has called for an investigation following reports that Israeli forces opened fire on a diplomatic delegation near the Jenin camp in the occupied West Bank on Wednesday.&nbsp;

 <br>